MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/new-master-planning-engine.md

 ![Exception flowchart](media/exception-diagram.png "Exception flowchart")

 > [!NOTE]
-> You can only request an exception for a tenant that currently include, or will include, a production environment, not for a tenant with sandbox environments only.
+> You can only request an exception for tenants that currently include, or will include, a production environment, not for tenants with sandbox environments only.
 If you need to disable the Planning Optimization exception error on an infrastructure as a service (IaaS) sandbox environment, run the SQL query provided in [Sandbox environments](#faq-sandbox).

 ## Frequently asked questions